 Contract Amount: $18.1m

 Type: New Construction

 Situated on 388 acres in Richland Township, the Eden Hall Campus is the home of Chatham University's new Falk School of Sustainability and the Environment.
 This new campus is the first academic community in the world built from the ground up for sustainable development, living, and learning, and its unique design sets a precedent for the future of sustainable academic design.
-The Eden Hall Campus as a whole is targeting LEED Platinum certification as well as net-zero energy consumption.
+This first phase of the Eden Hall Campus is certified LEED Platinum while the whole campus is targeting net-zero energy consumption.

 The first phase of this revolutionary new academic campus included a café, an outdoor amphitheater, two field labs, a hoop house that uses solar heat to grow plants through the winter, and an aquaculture lab used to raise tilapia fish that will also provide fertilizer for the campus.
 Additionally, much of the significant site work and clearing for all remaining phases was frontloaded into this phase, including bulk and structural excavation, hardscaping (including the creation of a parking lot and thousands of feet of sidewalk and bike trail), and landscaping.